Weighted noncommutative regular projective curves: The real case: Witt curves

-(3) Let $\alpha'\colon\Kk\ra\SS^2$ be another Witt function.
-It is a part of Witt's theorem~\cite[p.~10]{witt:1934} that if $\alpha$ and $\alpha'$ yield the same segments with colourings, then the function fields $\quat{\alpha}{-1}{K}$ and $\quat{\alpha'}{-1}{K}$ are isomorphic.
-Thus the assertion follows from Theorem~\ref{thm:function-field-determines}. \end{proof} \begin{definition} Let $(\Kk,\alpha)$ be a Klein surface with a Witt function $\alpha\colon\Kk\ra\SS^2$.
+(3) This follows from part~(3) of Witt's theorem above, and Theorem~\ref{thm:function-field-determines}. \end{proof} \begin{definition} Let $(\Kk,\alpha)$ be a Klein surface with a Witt function $\alpha\colon\Kk\ra\SS^2$.
 (Recall that this means that $\alpha$ is not positive definite.)
-We call the noncommutative smooth projective curve constructed in the preceding theorem \emph{Witt curve} (associated with $(\Kk,\alpha)$). \end{definition} \begin{theorem} Each noncommutative smooth projective curve $\Hh$ over $k=\RR$ with $s(\Hh)>1$ is a Witt curve. \end{theorem} \begin{proof} The centre curve of $\Hh$ is a real smooth projective curve, thus a Klein surface $\Kk$.
+We call the noncommutative regular projective curve constructed in the preceding theorem \emph{Witt curve} (associated with $(\Kk,\alpha)$). \end{definition} \begin{theorem} Each noncommutative regular projective curve $\Hh$ over $k=\RR$ with $s(\Hh)>1$ is a Witt curve. \end{theorem} \begin{proof} The centre curve of $\Hh$ is a real regular projective curve, thus a Klein surface $\Kk$.
 The function field $k(\Hh)$ is a skew field of quaternions over $K=k(\Kk)$, thus of the form $\quat{\alpha}{-1}{K}$.
-By the uniqueness part of Theorem~\ref{thm:WA-is-NC} then $\Hh$ is the Witt curve associated with $(\Kk,\alpha)$. \end{proof} We will call \emph{commutative} real smooth projective curves with centre $\RR$ (thus corresponding to the Klein surfaces) also \emph{Klein curves}, and will use the letter $X$ instead of $\Kk$.
+By the uniqueness part of Theorem~\ref{thm:WA-is-NC} then $\Hh$ is the Witt curve associated with $(\Kk,\alpha)$. \end{proof} We will call \emph{commutative} real regular projective curves with centre $\RR$ (thus corresponding to the Klein surfaces) also \emph{Klein curves}, and will use the letter $X$ instead of $\Kk$.

 The main result for the $\tau$-multiplicities for Witt curves is the following. \begin{theorem} Let $\Hh$ be a Witt curve.
 Then $e_{\tau}(x)=2$ if and only if $x$ is a segmentation point.
 In other words: precisely for the segmentation points $\tau$ is acting non-trivially -- by complex conjugation -- on the corresponding tubes. \end{theorem} \begin{proof} This follows from Corollary~\ref{cor:separ-ramif}. \end{proof} \begin{numb} Let $\Hh$ be a Witt curve.
 Table~\ref{tab:local-fields} summarizes some local data.